geotools/geotools/docs/user/welcome/upgrade.rst

    * `GeoTools 8.0 <http://docs.codehaus.org/display/GEOTOOLS/8.x>`_

-   You are encourged to review the change proposals for GeoTools 8.0 for background information on the following changes.
+   You are encouraged to review the change proposals for GeoTools 8.0 for background information on the following changes.

 The changes moving from GeoTools 2.7 to GeoTools 8.0 have a great emphasis on usability and